Thanonchai Thanakorngym: Biography

 In late 2016 Thanonchai underwent knee surgery and spent 8 months in rehabilitation.

 He made his comeback on the international scene fighting under kickboxing rules mainly in China.

 Thanonchai made his return to Muay thai in March 2019 after signing with a new sponsor, now fighting under the name Thanonchai Somwanggaiyang.
 In France at the Emperor Chok Dee event he won his fight by decision.

 He also became a boxing trainer during his time outside Muay Thai competition in Hong Kong and announced that he would come back to muay thai in Thailand in 2019.

-In June 2019 Thanonchai signed a contract with the ONE Championship organization.